-Seed Saving: Beginner
+Seed Saving: beginner

 Friariello – Curly Green Turnip from San Marzano (Brassica rapa var. sylvestis)

-Friariello - Curly Green Turnip from San Marzano (Brassica rapa var. sylvestis): the typical Broccoli from San Marzano is also called Friariello.
+Friariello Broccolini - Curly Green Turnip from San Marzano (Brassica rapa var. sylvestis): the typical Broccoli from San Marzano is also called Friariello.
 It is a sixty days variety, particularly vibrant and loaded with inflorescences that gives it a richer flavour.
 Friariello can also be sown in spring but winter cultivation is the most popular.

 The name comes from the main preparation for which it is intended, sautéed with garlic and pepper, it is pleasantly bitter and has a fabulous scent, ir's also great with in pasta and pizza, often along with sausages but always with chili peppers.

 “Cime di Rapa”, even if known as broccoletti, differs from those in aging times and flavorur, depending on the specific variety.
 The Fasano is sweeter, the San Marzano more bitter, and the Chiacchetegli, typical of Lazio, is almost disappeared.